British Rail Class 150: Background

 By 1983, experience with the Class 210 had influenced planners to favour the procurement of a new generation of DMUs, but also to adopt a new set of specifications somewhat less demanding than the prior set.
 Specifically, it was decided to lower the top speed from 90 to 75 mph, as testing had shown that the higher rate brought no perceptible improvement in journey times due to the typically short distances between the stations that the type was intended to serve.
 Furthermore, it was determined that a propulsion system delivering 7 hp per tonne would deliver sufficient acceleration.
 The requests for compatibility with other rolling stock were eliminated, although auto-coupling and auto-connecting functionality were added.
-In addition to a good ride quality, the specification included a sound level of 90 dB when at full speed, an operational range of 1000 mi, and an interval between major overhauls of five years or 350000 mi.
+In addition to a good ride quality, the specification included a sound level of 90 dB when at full speed, an operational range of 1000 mi and an interval between major overhauls of five years or 350000 mi.

 In comparison to the previous generation of DMUs, which typically used a pair of engines for each power car, the new generation DMU would use only a single engine per car; sufficient cooling was also provided that even with one failed engine, a two-car unit could continue to perform typical services without incurring a major performance deficit.
 From an operational perspective, it was intended that the DMU could be assembled akin to building blocks, comprising between two and four cars that may or may not be outfitted with various passenger amenities such as toilets and luggage spaces.

 Initially formalised as a business specification, these requirements were transferred into a relatively broad technical specification that avoided any specifics other than those deemed essential for compatibility purposes.
-Thereafter, it was issued to various rolling-stock manufacturers for a competitive tender.
+Thereafter, it was issued to various rolling stock manufacturers for a competitive tender.
 As part of this process, these manufacturers submitted bids to construct an initial series of three-car prototypes as demonstration units.
 A relatively constrained timetable of 18 months from the date of order to delivery of these prototypes was also specified; this has been blamed for restricting manufacturers to existing industrial practices for their submissions.

 In response to the specification, several submissions were received by BR.
-The bid submitted by British Rail Engineering Limited (BREL) was heavily based on its successful Class 455 EMU, sharing its body and the majority of its running gear, albeit equipped with two different power trains.
+The bid submitted by British Rail Engineering Limited (BREL) was heavily based on its successful EMU, sharing its body and the majority of its running gear, albeit equipped with two different power trains.
 The railway engineering company Metro-Cammell also bid, offering its own design that employed rivetted aluminium construction; this feature was credited with enabling a meaningful reduction in weight over conventional methods.
 BR officials quickly opted to proceed with a pair of prototypes from both BREL and Metro-Cammell, issuing orders to these manufacturers thenceforth.